 Choose a Buildable Formula

-Choosing the best foundation for mature skin over 60 can be tricky.
+Choosing the best foundations for mature skin over 60 can be tricky.
 The smartest option is a buildable foundation.
 Buildable foundations are formulated to go on sheer so that you can layer and build until you reach your desired coverage.
 The stand-out feature of this type of foundation is that no matter how sheer or heavy your coverage, the foundation will still look natural.
 You can also use this as a way to cover dark spots by adding extra layers.

 Swatch Your Jawline